kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 ### IF a desired line (by its numerical position)

 Next, edit the body of the `for` loop, specifically the conditional expression, such that it asks if the line is one of the desired beginning lines.
-Consult your notes on indexing in python to see what numerical comparison operator (e.g., `<=`, `<`, `==`) is necessary.
+Consult the notes on indexing in Python to see what numerical comparison operator (e.g., `<=`, `<`, `==`) is necessary.
 Add this edited line of code within the `for` loop body within your Python script.

 ***
 <details><summary> ANSWER: </summary>